-Wafers should only be handled by personnel wearing surgical gloves because exposure to carmustine can cause severe burning and hyperpigmentation of the skin.
-Use of double gloves is recommended and the outer gloves should be discarded into a biohazard waste container after use.
-A surgical instrument dedicated to the handling of the wafers should be used for wafer implantation.
-If repeat neurosurgical intervention is indicated, any wafer or wafer remnant should be handled as a potentially cytotoxic agent.
+Exposure to carmustine can cause severe burning and hyperpigmentation of the skin.
+Use double gloves when handling GLIADEL Wafers.
+Discard the outer gloves into a biohazard waste container after use.
+Use a dedicated surgical instrument for wafer implantation.
+If repeat neurosurgical intervention is indicated, handle residual wafers or wafer remnants as potential cytotoxic agents.

 Figure 1: To remove the sterile inner pouch from the outer pouch, locate the folded corner and slowly pull in an outward motion.

 Figure 2: Do NOT pull in a downward motion rolling knuckles over the pouch.
 This may exert pressure on the wafer and cause it to break.